mdkma/biometrics-exam-questions/README.md

 > The following two models are from the different speakers saying the same vowel.
 Please try to define some necessary features to divide these two models.
 ![q3](img/3.png)
+> What kind of features could be extracted from voice biometrics?
+Please list at least 3 features in detail.

 ❓do we need to analyze these two figure specifically?